danfuzz/samizdat/doc/language-guide/01-basics.md

 followed by zero or more other ASCII alphabetic characters, underscores, or ASCII decimal digits.

+There are a couple special two-word variable name forms.
+In particular, a variable name can be prefixed with `get` or `set`, which results in a variable named `get-name` or `set-name` respectively.

 As an escape hatch to name variables more arbitrarily, a variable name can also be represented as an initial backslash (`\`) followed by a double-quoted string literal.
 See the [Data](02-data.md) section for